 Most of the above steps are discussed in more detail, below.

 Mazal tov!
 Congratulations!
 A mix of excitement and anxiety is quite normal.
 If you and your sponsoring rabbi decide that the Sandra Caplan Community Bet Din is best for you, then apply.

 Click here to apply online.
 Submit it to our office 4–8 weeks prior to when you hope to formalize your conversion.
 (Your sponsoring rabbi will contact us to schedule the actual meeting date.)

 Meeting with the bet din’s panel is an opportunity for you to discuss your decision to become a Jew.
 Most of all, the three rabbis on the panel would like to be sure that you are converting freely, and that you understand what it means to live as a Jew.
 (We don’t expect you to be an expert on Judaism; we do expect you to be committed to continuing to learn — because we view that as part of “what it means to live as a Jew.”)

 Yes, but it rarely happens.
 It’s rare because our coordinator has worked with your sponsoring rabbi in advance, in order to ensure that you are truly ready.
 Possible grounds for rejection may include the candidate’s maintenance of non-Jewish beliefs, or the candidate not knowing enough about Judaism to make an informed choice about conversion.The panel of rabbis will always be supportive and respectful.

 Generally, the next — and final — step is to immerse yourself in a ritually appropriate (“kosher”) pool of water.
-Under certain conditions, a lake or the ocean can be used.
+Under certain conditions, the ocean can be used.
 However, most rabbis prefer a specially designed facility called a mikveh.
 A mikveh offers a more controlled experience that assures everyone’s safety and modesty.

 Yes, that is the usual arrangement.
 Our coordinator sets it up with the Mikveh at the American Jewish University (AJU), in the Bel Air neighborhood of Los Angeles.